Oral cancer screening procedure explained

 Typically, during the routine dental examination and check-up, the dentist also performs oral cancer screening.
 In case of finding any abnormal cells or to test suspicions, additional tests to screen for the presence of oral cancer can be done.

-During the routine dental check-up, the dentist checks whether or not the patient has red or white patches inside the mouth, or if mouth sores are present.
+During the routine dental check-up, the oral health care specialist checks whether or not the patient has red or white patches inside the mouth, or if mouth sores are present.
 Not all mouth sores have the potential to be cancerous.
 Many people have non-cancerous sores.
 However, if unusual mouth sores are found, the dentist conduct further examinations.
 These tests include a biopsy – removing some of the cells from the oral cavity of the patient.
 These are then sent to the laboratory for detailed examination.

 To verify and check the existence of oral cancer, the dentist can use the following techniques during the oral examination:

 - Applying blue dye inside the mouth before the examination.
 This would make the abnormal cells in the oral cavity more prominent and easily identifiable.

 - Use special light to see inside the mouth.
 This light would help in identifying the abnormal tissues or cells in the oral cavity by making them appear black.